Close up of a man's face for article on dermaplaning men.

 5. Men’s skin has more collagen

-6. Men do not vellus hair on their face, only terminal hair.
+6. Men do not have vellus hair on their face, only terminal hair.

 Answer/Explanation: Men have both terminal and vellus facial hair.